CNN Underscored's Days of Deals are here — shop exclusive savings on 35 of our favorite products | CNN Underscored

 Truff

-Offer: Snag a variety pack of Truf hot sauces for 20% off with code CNN20.
+Offer: Snag a variety pack of Truff hot sauces for 20% off with code CNN20.

 Why we love it: The high-end pack comes with three delectable flavors: The Original, a mild to medium truffle-chili blend; The Hotter, a jalapeno-rich blend that’s about two times as spicy as The Original; and White Truff Hot Sauce, made with ripe red chili peppers infused with white truffle oil and organic agave nectar for mild to medium heat.